Schmitzi/webserv/notes.md

 <!-- -> add check for index in config to only take 1 file or change it to be abale to use more than one (just dont ignore) -->

 -> open fails because of 403 but sends 500 because it wasnt checked properly
-	maybe because of adding to output string instead of setting once and returning (dont continue?) -> 423 tryLockFile save code and check afterwards
+	maybe because of adding to output string instead of setting once and returning (dont continue?) -> 423 tryLockFile save code and check afterwards?

 <!-- -> if no default_server specified take first one as default -->